 Although we are to be subject to rulers and authorities, we are by no means to compromise our faith.
-Indeed, earlier in his epistle, Paul give specific instruction on godly leadership and Christian living, which should be adhered to and shared with others.
-Each one, who is mature in the faith, should be a godly example of a spirit-filled believer.. speaking, exhorting and rebuking with authority, those that do not maintain the high, biblical standards, that God expects from all His children.
+Indeed, earlier in his epistle Paul gives specific instruction on godly leadership and Christian living which should be adhered to and shared with others.
+Each one, who is mature in the faith, should be a godly example of a spirit-filled believer... speaking, exhorting, and rebuking with authority, those that do not maintain the high, biblical standards that God expects from all His children.

-As has been evident from the beginning of time, God has established certain fundamental principles and institutions, to which we should all adhere - including marriage, family, leadership and government.
-And although the statutes of God, which are laid out in His Word, supersedes those of any national government... nonetheless, we are to remain subject to rulers and authorities.. and are instructed to adhere to the rules and regulations they impose.
+As has been evident from the beginning of time, God has established certain fundamental principles and institutions to which we should all adhere - including marriage, family, leadership, and government.
+And although the statutes of God, which are laid out in His Word, supersede those of any national government... nonetheless, we are to remain subject to rulers and authorities... and are instructed to adhere to the rules and regulations they impose.